jesspesale/e-garrage/README.md

 <br>

 ## Instalattion
-You can forke and clone this repo from https://github.com/jesspesale/recipe-safe.
+You can fork and clone this repo from https://github.com/jesspesale/recipe-safe.
 Open it up in the proper directory, run bundle install (to install all gems) and run shotgun to start the server.

+## Contributing
+After forking and cloning this lab you are welcome to make any additions that would improve this app.
+You can make pull requests to https://github.com/jesspesale/recipe-safe.

-## C
+## License
+This web app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).